Kunsthalle Wien will remain closed until February 9, 2021. Please stay tuned and stay with us through our website and our social media channels.

 Extensive information on the filmography of Želimir Žilnik can be found here: https://www.zilnikzelimir.net/filmography

-As part of Kunsthalle Wien’s collaboration with the Viennale, a selection of Žilnik’s films will be shown at the festival, which takes place from October 22 until November 1, 2020.
+As part of Kunsthalle Wien’s collaboration with the Viennale, a selection of Žilnik’s films was shown at the festival, which took place from October 22 until November 1, 2020.
 With a ticket from one of the Viennale screenings, the exhibition can be visited for the reduced price of € 2.

-In January the exhibition concludes with a special film program, organized in collaboration with the Austrian Film Museum, which focuses on a previously neglected aspect of Žilnik’s œuvre: his TV works from the 1980s.
+A special film program, organized in collaboration with the Austrian Film Museum focuses on a previously neglected aspect of Žilnik’s œuvre: his TV works from the 1980s.
 With a ticket from the Filmmuseum, the exhibition can be visited for the reduced price of € 2; an exhibition ticket, in turn, entitles the holder to a reduced admission fee at the Filmmuseum.
+The date will be announced here.